Jean-Claude Pressac: Auschwitz research

 Pressac visited Auschwitz Birkenau ten times between 1979 and 1984, according to registered letter from the Auschwitz Museum director Kazimierz Smoleń, sent on 11 September 1985.
-Pressac used only authentic documents concerning the construction of crematoria and the gas chambers, which originated from the Nazi German office of Zentral Bauleitung der Waffen SS.
-Museum staff provided him with assistance, convinced of his honourable intentions.
+He used only authentic documents concerning the construction of crematoria and the gas chambers, which originated from the Nazi German office of Zentral Bauleitung der Waffen SS.
+Museum staff provided him with assistance.
 Pressac was given access to blueprints which had previously survived unnoticed for decades due to being located in the construction office rather than the administrative offices.
 The analysis of material proof convinced him that his former views shaped by the Faurisson case were in error.
 He described his experience dramatically in the 'Postface' of Auschwitz: Technique and operation of the gas chambers, saying that he "nearly did away with [himself] one evening in October 1979 in the main camp, the Stammlager, overwhelmed by the evidence and by despair".
 Pressac wrote:

 In September 1980, Faurisson and Guillaume came to my place to assess the value of what I had been able to pick up in the Auschwitz Museum.
 I had admittedly been able to take many photographs, which I thought would help Faurisson form a more concrete picture of the site, but I had not been able to bring back any documents ... verification meant trips to Poland and therefore extended over a period of months ...
 It was therefore decided to devote all efforts to demolishing the Auschwitz gas chambers.
 If we succeeded in removing this cornerstone of the Birkenau edifice, the rest would collapse with it.
 It was a desperate solution, but the only logical one compatible with our resources.
 Faurisson was forced to stake everything on it.
 I was to redouble my efforts studying the documents concerning the construction of the Krematorien in the hope of finding evidence that homicidal gas chambers had never been installed in these buildings.